chrismembrey/return_of_investment_films/README.md

 ![Screenshot 2021-05-13 at 17 29 34](https://user-images.githubusercontent.com/76961031/118156130-e9cdff00-b410-11eb-9ee9-ffd0f6a0b44c.png)

+To see the full cleaning and EDA of the scraped data, please see the jupyter notebook in the folder titled ''.

 ## Regression Modelling
 Linear Regression, a Support Vector Machine (linear kernel only) and a Decision Tree Regression was used to predict the ROI of films.
 The best model was an ElasticNet linear regression model for data where ROI was less than 500% and the model only yeilded a score of 0.155 showing limited explainability in ROI variance.